iStaging/vrviewer-sdk/README.md

 Warning: use aframe will not support auto rotation, animation cubemap.

-## Work with vrmaker backend server
+## Work with vrviewer backend server
-Use node express sample server to get the access key to upload your panoramas by vrmaker backend server api and init it by krpano or aframe.
+Use node express sample server to get the access key to upload your panoramas by vrviewer backend server api and init it by krpano or aframe.
 Check in the examples folder.

 ``` bash
 npm start
 ```

-## If you only want to use vrmaker 360 viewer..
+## If you only want to use vrviewer 360 viewer..
 You can also only use your own data without istaging api to create 360 viewer. (not recommended) Check in the dev folder.